sharul-ayub/nyc-taxi-hive-performance-analysis/README.md

-# 🚖 NYC Taxi Hive Performance Analysis
+#  NYC Taxi Hive Performance Analysis

-This project evaluates Apache Hive query performance across different table configurations using the NYC Yellow Taxi January 2025 dataset.
+This project evaluates the performance of different Hive table configurations using the Hadoop ecosystem.
+The goal is to analyze how storage format, table type, partitioning, and bucketing impact query execution time and storage efficiency by using the NYC Yellow Taxi January 2025 dataset.

-## 📌 Objective
+##  Objective
 To analyze how Hive table design affects query performance, comparing:

 - External vs Internal tables